(A) As used in this section :

 (2) Except when used as part of the phrase "tabulating equipment" or "automatic tabulating equipment,"

-(1) "Equipment" means a voting machine, marking device, automatic tabulating equipment, or software.
+"equipment" means a voting machine, marking device, automatic tabulating equipment, software, or an electronic pollbook.

 (1) Two members appointed by the secretary of state.